syk2021/cpsc482/code.md

 ### Results
     To evaluate how competitive these ten solutions were compared to human-generated code, the authors submitted their code to ten Codeforces competitions held from December 1st, 2021 to December 28th, 2021 that each had more than 5,000 participants.
-Li et al found that the system overall achieved an average ranking of top 54.3% when limited to ten submissions per problem.
+Li et al. found that the system overall achieved an average ranking of top 54.3% when limited to ten submissions per problem.
 They, however, also found that in 66% of solved problems, 1 submission was enough to solve the problem.
 The authors then evaluated their models on the validation and test sets using a metric called 10@k.
     This measured the percentage of problems solved when k samples from the model are generated and 10 of them are